Birchington-on-Sea: Sport

 Several teams compete in local leagues: the Birchington United Services Club runs a football team in the Thanet Sunday Football League Premier Division and a netball team in the Thanet and District Netball League, while Birchington Chess Club competes in the Thanet League.

 Westgate and Birchington Golf Club has an 18-hole 4877 yd course on the cliff tops between Westgate and Birchington.

 Birchington Bridge Club meets twice a week at the Our Lady and St Benedict's Church Hall.
 A football pitch is provided at the council owned Birchington Recreation Ground.

 As a seaside resort, the village has several clubs for watersports.
 Minnis Bay Sailing Club, founded in 1950, is a dinghy and catamaran club where members can sail for fun, but competitions are also held most weekends.
 Speed boats, jet skis and water skis can be launched near the beach at Beresford Gap by members of Beresford Wakeboard and Water Ski Club, which was established in 2004 to help alleviate anti-social behaviour in the area.
 Anglers are catered for by Birchington Sea Angling Society.

 Media

 There are two local weekly newspapers providing news on the Thanet district area.
 Isle Of Thanet KM Extra is a free newspaper, while Isle of Thanet Gazette is paid-for.
 Isle Of Thanet KM Extra is owned by the KM Group, Isle of Thanet Gazette is owned by Trinity Mirror.
 There are two local newsmagazines produced for the people of Birchington: The Birchington Roundabout, which began publishing in April 2003, and The Birchington Forum.
-KMFM Thanet is a radio station on frequency 107.2FM, owned by the KM Group.
+KMFM Thanet is a radio station on frequency 107.2FM, owned by the KM Media Group.
 Community radio station Academy FM (Thanet) launched in 2010 on 107.8FM.